-What Larkin called his ‘working definition’ of a poem is taken from his 1964 essay Writing Poems, which you can read in full on Mr Bauld’s English.
-The definition was one he’d thought of earlier in his writing career.
-But by the time of the essay Larkin judged it to be under-powered:
+What Larkin called his ‘working definition’ of a poem is taken from his 1964 essay Writing Poems, although it was one he’d thought of earlier in his writing career.
+By the time of the essay Larkin judged it to be under-powered:

 As a working definition, this satisfied me sufficiently to enable individual poems to be written.
 In so far as it suggested that all one had to do was pick an experience and preserve it, however, it was much oversimplified.
 Nowadays nobody believes in ‘poetic’ subjects, any more than they believe in poetic diction.
 The longer one goes on, though, the more one feels that some subjects are more poetic than others, if only that poems about them get written whereas poems about other subjects don’t.
 At first one tries to write poems about everything.
 Later on, one learns to distinguish somewhat, though one can still make enormously time-wasting mistakes.
 The fact is that my working definition defines very little: it makes no reference to this necessary element of distinction, and it leaves the precise nature of the verbal pickling unexplained.

 Many of the best-known recordists return time and again to the mother-lode of sounds found in the natural world.
 Other subjects yield poor results: fountains almost never sound as good as they look, rush-hour traffic is banal, wind-noise on the mic is unlikely to make a compelling focus.
 But what is known to work and not to work must amount to little compared to everything that possibly can be recorded.
 So much remains to be explored.